-Most students who study physics believe Q.

-= Most (student who studies physics) (believe Q)
+Most students who study physics believe Q. = Most (student who studies physics) (believes Q)

-On the Kratzer view, the role played by "Most" in that sentence can also be played by "Must" or "Ought", and when it is, clauses like "if you study physics" play the same role as "students who study physics":
+On the Lewis/Kratzer's view, the role played by "Most" in that sentence can also be played by "Must" or "Ought," and when it is, clauses like "if you study physics" play the same role as "students who study physics":

-If you study physics, you must/ought to believe ${\tt Q}.$
+If you study physics, you must/ought to believe Q.